soulxyz/HexoHub/docs/README.en.md

   />
 </div>

-A Hexo blog management desktop application built with Electron + Next.js, providing a graphical user interface to replace traditional command-line operations.
+A Hexo blog management desktop application built with Electron + Next.js, providing a graphical interface to replace traditional command-line operations.
-> Say goodbye to the tedious traditional command-line approach (I’m already tired of `hexo xxxx` 🫠) and manage your Hexo blog in a more elegant way.
+> Say goodbye to the cumbersome command line (I’m tired of typing hexo xxxx🫠) and manage your Hexo blog in a more elegant way.

-# ✨ Key Features

 ## 📝 Post Management

-Within this application, you can visually **create new posts**, **view the post list**, **edit posts**, **preview in real time**, **start a local preview**, **generate and deploy static files**, and **delete posts**.
+In this application, you can visually: **create new posts**, **view post list**, **edit posts**, **real-time preview**, **start local preview**, **generate and deploy static files**, **delete posts**.

-## 🧩 Image Drag-and-Drop
+## 🧩 Drag-and-Drop Images
-This might be one of the highlights of the app.
-When you have enabled Hexo’s asset folder feature ([What’s this?](https://hexo.io/docs/asset-folders)), you can use the `{% asset_img example.jpg %}` tag to reference local images in your blog.
+This might be one of the highlights of this app.
+When you enable Hexo’s asset folder ([what’s this?](https://hexo.io/docs/asset-folders)), you can use the `{% asset_img example.jpg %}` tag to reference local images in your blog.
-However, typing `{% asset_img example.jpg %}` repeatedly can be quite inconvenient—especially when the file name is complex.
-In this application, you simply place the image inside the asset folder with the same name as your post (e.g., `\blog\source\_posts\test-post`) and then drag the image into the editor window.
-The `{% asset_img example.jpg %}` tag will be automatically inserted, saving you from typing the file name yourself.
+However, frequently typing `{% asset_img example.jpg %}` is clearly inconvenient (especially when filenames are complex).
+In this app, you only need to place the image into the resource folder with the same name as the post (for example: `\blog\source\_posts\Test Post`) and drag the image into the editor window—it will automatically insert `{% asset_img example.jpg %}` for you, saving the trouble of typing filenames.

 <div align="center">
   <img